 The greatest pain of all – the mother wound, the emotional absence of your mother in your early years.
 The first part of this 2-part series looked at what the mother wound means and how it can impact your well-being as an adult.
 The mother wound can be defined as your mother not being emotionally attuned and available to you as a child.
 She may have been present physically but emotionally absent.
 There could be a multitude of reasons for it.
 Often the mother wound is a repetition of your mother’s own mother wound and lack of adequate, good enough mothering and having experienced emotional absence.

 The mother wound could have contributed you to having toxic relationships and the way you are in adult relationships, experience anxiety and/or depression and using food, alcohol other things for soothing your emotions.
+Another post on mother wound looked at specifically how the mother wound can impact men.

 The aim of this post is to offer you some actionable steps towards healing from the mother wound.
 This is not an exclusive list and your mother wound may be very different from another person’s, however, there are some commonalities in experiences.
 Some mothers may be self-absorbed to the point of being narcissistic, very critical or just focused on external factors (education, your appearance etc) whilst other’s are well-meaning but only able to show love in practical terms and lacking the ability to emotionally engage with their child.